Nick3C/pinyin-toolkit/pinyin/docs/readme.txt

 === Full Installation (Customise Deck) ==========================================

-It is recomended that you experiment with the sample deck first, as in the QuickStart.
+It is recommended that you experiment with the sample deck first, as in the QuickStart.
 This allows you to understand how to best use the new features.

 1) Click on Anki's "File" -> "Download" -> "Shared Plugin" and select "Pinyin Toolkit"